 Surprisingly, it was a competition entered on a whim that validated the commercial potential of the pair’s technology.
 Saklayen and Madrid entered the Startup Challenge at the 2017 Society for Optics and Photonics conference where Madrid pitched the technology as a platform to treat blood diseases such as cancer and HIV.
 Her pitch bested those of 130 other companies to win the $15,000 grand prize, beating established corporate players and academic teams.

 The Startup Challenge victory made something clear to Saklayen: she and Madrid needed to get smart about engineering and biology.
 Quickly.

 Enter Matthias Wagner, who joined the team shortly after the competition.
-Wagner, a successful entrepreneur and founder in his own right, is an expert in photonics and bringing early-stage hardware technologies to market.
+Wagner, a successful entrepreneur and founder in his own right, is an expert in photonics, machine learning, and bringing early-stage hardware technologies to market.
 After their first meeting, Madrid and Saklayen knew that Wagner had to be a part of Cellino.
 Matthias’ engineering skills have made Cellino’s technology commercialization-ready.

-Cellino’s leadership — Saklayen, Madrid, Wagner, and Wang— share a vision for the impact of a technology platform built from convergent disciplines.
-It’s a vision of a world in which any cell type in the body can be produced on demand for any therapy.
-One in which humanity no longer lives in fear of its most insidious diseases.
-The vision is bold, it is big, and it will take Cellino time and effort to realize.
+Cellino’s leadership — Saklayen, Madrid, and Wagner — share a vision for the impact of a technology platform built from convergent disciplines.
+It’s a vision of a world in which any tissue can be produced on demand for any therapy in areas such as ophthalmology, heart disease, and neurological disorders to name a few.
+Cellino’s vision is bold, it is big, and it will take the team time and effort to realize.
 But, as Saklayen says, “we’re absolutely committed to doing it.”